An investigator pinning suspect portraits and evidence to a cork board in a dim office

 when you think you've got it.

-When you think you know who did it — and why — open the final envelope.
-Inside you'll find a short narrative of the correct solution, a page of "things most people missed," and a note from the author.
+When you think you know who did it — and why — open the final solution.
+Inside you'll find a short narrative explanation of whodunnit that is in keeping with the rest of the case.

 If you got it wrong, it's still satisfying.
 If you got it right, it's quietly triumphant.